 Depending on each game, battle passes usually have two approaches.
 Either it’s fairly easy to hit the level cap, provided you are an engaged player, and you can finish some days before the pass ends (not a quarter of the total time though) or it is made so only the most active players can reach the level cap.

 But instead of fiddling with the quest rewards, we can also have a look at the level cap.
 The way rewards are now we are going way over the limit, but if we increase the level cap that won’t be an issue.
 Let’s try a level cap of 40.

 Now our player reaches level 39 on average which is very close to where we actually want it to be.
 Great success!

 Though there are many ways in which we can address the length, quest reward system, or level requirements, they all kind of fall in the same part of the balancing process, which is battle pass length (and quests since we are also talking about the likelihood of them being completed).

 It’s also a matter of iteration: simulate, change parameters, simulate again, make changes again.
 One of the Machinations features that support this heavily iterative process is Play History.
-This feature saves all Quick Plays performed on a model and enables you to visualize Quick Plays outcomes for different versions of your diagram and to reload the one that yielded the best outcome for your purpose.
+This feature saves all Batch Plays performed on a model and enables you to visualize Batch Plays outcomes for different versions of your diagram and to reload the one that yielded the best outcome for your purpose.
 This also works collaboratively for diagrams shared with your teammates.
-The Play History for shared diagrams can also display the Quick Plays performed by other team members.
+The Play History for shared diagrams can also display the Batch Plays performed by other team members.